CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/simulation/pathA_short_sim/notes/pathA_routing_to_meaning.md

 ---

+# **Revised Constraint geometry (CnOB)**
 #### **Constraint geometry (CnOB)**
-A **constraint** is a coherence rule that determines whether segments and roles can fit together into an interpretable structure.
-Segment geometry forms specific referent/event units, and Role geometry assigns communicative functions to them — but these units do not automatically combine into meaning.
-Constraint geometry checks the familiar grammatical, logical, and attachment rules that allow segments and roles to form a **coherent, stable utterance**.
+A **constraint** is a coherence rule that determines whether segments and roles can be integrated into a stable referent–event structure.
+Segment geometry forms specific referent/event units, and Role geometry assigns communicative functions to them — but these units do not automatically yield an interpretable utterance.
+Constraint geometry checks the familiar grammatical, logical, and attachment rules that allow segments and roles to form a **coherent structure** that can support IdOB’s meaning mapping.

 **Examples:**
 - subject–verb agreement: “he *runs*” (segment + role must align)